txt/plm18/doc/grammars.md

 in _[squareBrackets]_.

-     # the following cluases encode this grammar
+     # the following clauses encode this grammar
 	 #sentence
 	 #    pronoun = [he] | [she]
      #	  verb_phrase